NeuromatchAcademy/course-content-dl/projects/docs/project_guidance.md

 * You will need to use your own project for some of this content.
 If you don’t yet have concrete ideas, or you haven’t done a research project before, use one of the provided project templates.
 * If you are using a project template, your goal is to translate the information from the slide and colab notebook into the 10-steps format.
 Some information might not be readily available in the slide or notebook, and you might have to find it in your literature review later this day.
 * Try to write down a few sentences for each of the two steps applied to your project.
 Putting thoughts into well-defined sentences and paragraphs helps at all stages of a project.

+*Stay tuned for your mentor assignments.
+Once you receive them, reach out to your mentor to set up a first meeting this week.
+Also try to arrange a meeting for W2D1, ideally the second half of the day, when their feedback on your abstract could be useful.*

 ## W1D4: Projects Day!